stadium-software/repeater-childgrids/Readme.md

 ![](images/Statetype.png)

 ### DataSet
-The "DataSet" type must contain properties for all data columns in the *Repeater* control.
+The "DataSet" type must contain properties for all data columns in the *Repeater* as well as the *DataGrid* control.
 This includes both visible and hidden columns.
 This type will be used in the *Repeater* *ListItem Type* property.

 The "DataSet" type for the *sample* application as the following properties
 1. first_name (any)